openpreserve/odf-validator/src/main/resources/org/openpreservation/odf/docs/docs/developer/index.md

 </dependency>
 ```

+## Overview of main classes

+The library employs a parser that parses ODF packages and creates an internal model of the package.
+This model is then used by the validator classes to validate the package.
+Validators effectively test properties of the model against the ODF Specification, or other policies.

 ## Parsing an ODF package

 The library allows a non-validating parse of an ODF package, indeed this is a pre-requisite to valdiation which is performed against a package instance.
 The following code snippet shows how to parse an ODF package: